 If you’re buying a used car or trying to repair/repaint yours, a paint code ensures you get the exact car paint and avoid mismatches.

-5 Ways to Find Paint Code by VIN
+How to Find Your Car’s Paint Code by VIN

 Check the Owner’s Manual

-The next method to get your car’s paint code is the owner’s manual.
-Your owner’s manual often contains valuable information about your vehicle, including where to find the paint code.
+You can also check your car’s owner’s manual to get your car’s paint code.
+The manual often contains valuable information about your vehicle, including the paint code.
 Look for sections that discuss maintenance or vehicle specifications.
 Many manufacturers include details about the paint code, and it should be easy to find.

 If you don’t have a physical copy of your manual, many manufacturers provide digital versions online.
-Simply search for your vehicle’s make and model along with “owner’s manual,” and you should find a PDF version available for download.
-If you still can’t find it, you can try the next method.
+On their website, search for your vehicle’s make and model along with “owner’s manual,” whether you will be able to find a downloadable PDF version.

 Look for the Paint Code Label